krakend/krakend-documentation/telemetry/prometheus.md

   scope:
   - service
 ---
-[Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit.
+[Prometheus](https://prometheus.io/) is an open-source system monitoring and alerting toolkit.

 The Opencensus exporter allows you to expose data to Prometheus, and publishes a `/metrics` endpoint in the selected port.